jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 })
 ```

-    Test passed with 1 success 😸.
+    Test passed with 1 success 😀.

 The stub provides inputs *to* the system under test.
 You assert on what the code did *with* those inputs (in this case, that it threw the right error).

 Notice that `process_payment` accepts `payment_gateway` as an argument.
 That’s dependency injection: the function doesn’t create or import its own gateway, so the test can pass in anything with the same interface.
 Without it you’d need a patching library to intercept the real dependency mid-call.
 With it, a plain list with a `charge` function is enough.
 Stubs work best when the code is designed this way: dependencies accepted as arguments, not hardwired inside.

-When the dependency *isn’t* declared in the interface — when the function calls another function directly by name — `mockery::stub()` can patch it for the duration of a test:
+When the dependency *isn’t* declared in the interface, when the function calls another function directly by name, `mockery::stub()` can patch it for the duration of a test:

 ``` r
 # A function that calls charge_card() internally, with no way to inject it